HaveAGitGat/HBBatchBeast/README.md

 -------------------------------------------------------------

 If you're converting a large folder (say 100 files or more), you may find it useful to run the "AddIETimeOutRegKey.bat" file.
-This will add a key to the registry which will prevent the "This page is unresponsive" messages from appearing while the program is running.
+This will add a key to the registry which will prevent the "This page is unresponsive" messages from appearing while the program is scanning for large amounts of files.

 The registry fix mentioned above is based on the following: https://support.microsoft.com/en-us/help/175500/error-message-a-script-on-this-page-is-causing-internet-explorer-to-ru#FixItForMeAlways